-However, by choosing right strategies, you can easily manipulate your opponents range.
+However, by choosing the right strategies, you can easily manipulate your opponent's range.
 You can find more about this particular topic in the optimal bet sizing course, where I cover everything you could ever need.
 Starting from c-betting sizing, balancing ranges, over betting, under betting and much more.

 Adjusting versus different players

-Obviously, this is an important part of all poker formats.
+Obviously, this is an important part of Texas Holdem and other poker formats.
 Nevertheless, it is crucial for a successful MTT poker strategy.
 Many of your decisions should be based on your opponent and his potential range even more than on your hand.
 Especially, when you play very wide ranges from the big blind.

 Obviously, it is even more complicated postflop.
 There are many things, which you need to take in consideration.
 If your opponent c-bets too much you can raise him very broad.
 If not, then folding weakest part of your range is a good idea.